 Natural Remedies for Ebola

-Vitamin A: Another powerful antioxidant compound needed by our body is vitamin A, which is derived from beta-carotene (found in many fruits and vegetables).
-High doses of vitamin A have been recommended as supplemental treatments for ebola by doctors around the world, knowing that in conjunction with other nutrients and intravenous liquids, vitamin A can keep the body healthy and protected, even in the midst of a brutal ebola attack.
+Another powerful antioxidant compound needed by our body is been recommended as supplemental treatments for ebola by doctors around the world, knowing that in conjunction with other and liquids, vitamin A can keep the body healthy and protected, even in the midst of a brutal ebola attack., which is derived from beta-carotene (found in many fruits and ).
+High doses of vitamin A have

-Garcinia Kola: When cures aren’t available, people tend to look around them for functioning treatments, and this is particularly true of the Garcinia kola tree in Western Africa.
-Specialists in infectious diseases have shown that extracts from the tree’s seeds are able to effectively counteract the spread of the ebola virus, making this one of the most easily accessible and inexpensive remedies, especially for people living in West Africa, where the most recent and devastating outbreaks have occurred.
+Specialists treating infectious diseases have shown that extracts from Garcinia kola tree’s seeds are able to effectively counteract the spread of the ebola virus, making this one of the most easily accessible and inexpensive remedies, especially for people living in Western Africa, where the most recent and devastating outbreaks have occurred.

-A Final Word of Warning: Ebola is one of the deadliest diseases on the planet, and is extremely contagious.
+Word of Caution: Ebola is one of the deadliest diseases on the planet, and is extremely.
 These natural remedies should be considered in conjunction with quarantined medical care, being overseen by trained professionals who have taken all safeguards to prevent the spread of the contagion.